KhaliqueN/Cancer_prognostic_EEIs_CR/README.md

-# This repository contains scripts to generate data and results in the paper:
+--This repository contains scripts to generate data and results in the following paper:
+**Prognostic importance of splicing-triggered aberrations of protein complex interfaces in cancer, Khalique Newaz, Jan Baumbach, and Dmitrij Frishman, under review.**

 - There are four folder explained as follows:

 **Reproduce results**